1. /

 This article includes guidelines that should help you prepare the relevant paperwork, but in practice the answer remains open to interpretation.
 This is why it is important to check the website of your local consulate, or wherever you will submit your student visa application.
 Where possible, we recommend you ask at your consulate what exactly you need to demonstrate proof of financial means.

-How much money do you need to be allowed to study in Spain?
+How much money do you need to get a student visa in Spain?

 Short-Term Courses: If you’re coming for a short-term Spanish course and will spend fewer than 90 days in Spain, you don’t need a student visa.
 However, on arrival you may be required by immigration to show you have enough money to cover your costs while in the country.
 As of 2024, immigration guidelines state that you will need at least €113 per day you will be in Spain, with a minimum amount of €1020 (or equivalent in another currency).